patroni/patroni/README.rst

     > ./patroni.py postgres0.yml
     > ./patroni.py postgres1.yml

 You will then see a high-availability cluster start up.
-Test different settings in the YAML files to see how the cluster’s behavior changes.
+Test different settings in the YAML files to see how the cluster's behavior changes.
 Kill some of the components to see how the system behaves.

 Add more ``postgres*.yml`` files to create an even larger cluster.